spuder/OpenSpool/docs/index.md

 ## 🛜 Wireless Configuration

-1. Join the wifi network 'OpenSpool'
+1. Join the wifi network `OpenSpool`
 2. Navigate to [192.168.4.1](http://192.168.4.1)
 3. Enter your wifi credentials
 4. Reboot the RFID Reader